ucaiado/QLearning_Trading/README.md

 Trading Using Q-Learning
 ==================

 In this project, I will will use reinforcement learning framework to train an agent to trade.
 This project is part of the [Machine Learning Engineer Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009) program, from Udacity.
-You can check my report <a href="" target="_blank">here</a> and the notebook with the tests of the codes used in this project <a href="" target="_blank">here</a>.
+You can check my report <a href="" target="_blank">here</a> and the notebook with the tests of the codes used in this project <a href="http://nbviewer.jupyter.org/github/ucaiado/QLearning_Trading/blob/66600448c8b957fd9cfaeb41a170b0365eef71d3/learning_trade.ipynb" target="_blank">here</a>.
 The TEX file was produced with help of [Overleaf]().

 ### Install